-Any student who has completed 12 or more hours of college coursework after high school graduation and is seeking to complete an undergraduate degree is considered a transfer student and must submit the Application for Transfer Admission and Scholarships.
+Any student who has completed 12 or more hours of college coursework after high school graduation and is seeking to complete an undergraduate degree or any student seeking a second undergraduate degree is considered a transfer student and must submit the Application for Transfer Admission and Scholarships.

 The admission of transfer students is made on a selective basis.
-In evaluating transfer applications for admission, the university takes into account the accreditation and the general quality of previous coursework.
+In evaluating transfer applications for admission, the University takes into account the accreditation and the general quality of previous coursework.
 Transfer applicants must have earned at least a C average (2.0/4.0) to be considered for entrance in a degree program and must be qualified to carry a chosen program of study.
-Transfer applicants to the College of Pharmacy and Health Sciences must have earned at least a B average (3.0/4.0) to be considered for entrance.
+Transfer applicants to the College of Pharmacy and Health Sciences' pharmacy program must have earned at least a B average (3.0/4.0) to be considered for entrance.
+Transfer applicants to the College of Pharmacy and Health Sciences' physician assistant program must have earned at least a 3.2/4.0 to be considered for entrance.
 Eligibility for consideration does not guarantee admission.
-Any transfer applicant whose high school record would not have met Butler's requirements for freshman admission is required to demonstrate a strong record of college level work after a minimum of one year of study.
+Any transfer applicant whose high school record would not have met Butler's requirements for freshman admission is required to demonstrate a strong record of college-level work after a minimum of one year of study.

-A student who has completed fewer than 12 hours of successful college coursework after high school graduation will be required to meet the criteria as defined for freshman admission, in addition to submitting official transcripts of all college level work.
+A student who has completed fewer than 12 hours of successful college coursework after high school graduation will be required to meet the criteria as defined for freshman admission, in addition to submitting official transcripts of all college-level work.